rust-lang/prev.rust-lang.org/faq.md

 ### Why can't I use `f32` or `f64` as `HashMap` keys?

-In order to be used as a key in a `HashMap`, a type must implement the `Eq` and `Hash` traits. `f32` and `f64` implement `PartialEq`, but not `Eq`, because both types include `NaN` (stands for "not a number"). `NaN` values are [not equal to any float, and are not equal to each other](https://en.wikipedia.org/wiki/NaN).
+In order to be used as a key in a `HashMap`, a type must implement the `Eq` and `Hash` traits. `f32` and `f64` implement `PartialEq`, but not `Eq`, because one of the potential values for floating-point types is `NaN` (or "not a number"). `NaN` values are [not equal to any float, and are not equal to each other](https://en.wikipedia.org/wiki/NaN).
 This means that `f32` and `f64` can't be used as keys in a HashMap.

 ### How can I convert between numeric types?

-There are three ways: the `as` keyword, which does simple casting for primitive types, the `Into` and `From` traits, which are implemented for a number of type conversions (and which you can implement for your own types), and `transmute`, which is an unsafe function that tells the compiler to treat the bits of one type as those of another type.
+There are two ways: the `as` keyword, which does simple casting for primitive types, and the `Into` and `From` traits, which are implemented for a number of type conversions (and which you can implement for your own types).

 <h2 id="strings">Strings</h2>

 ### How can I convert a `String` or `Vec<T>` to a slice (`&str` and `&[T]`)?

-Using Deref coercions, `Strings` and `Vec`s will automatically coerce to their respective slices when passed by reference with `&` or `& mut`.
+Using [Deref coercions](https://doc.rust-lang.org/stable/book/deref-coercions.html), `Strings` and `Vec`s will automatically coerce to their respective slices when passed by reference with `&` or `& mut`.

 ### How can I convert from `&str` to `String` or the other way around?